-The bankrupted owner of the movie theater Vogue, Kirby Sweetman, is hired by the eccentric private collector Mr. Bellinger to search and find the cursed horror movie "Le Fin Absolue du Monde".
-This film is considered lost and magic, and has been presented only once in the Sitges Festival, driving the audience insane and violent, causing bloodshed in the theater.
-The director, crew and everybody involved in its production has also died.
-Kirby owes US$ 200,000.00 to his father-in-law, who blames Kirby for the death of his daughter Annie, and accepts the assignment to pay his debt and for his own satisfaction.
+The bankrupted owner of the movie theater 'Vogue', Kirby Sweetman, is hired by the eccentric private collector Mr. Bellinger to search and find the only existing print of the legendary horror film "La Fin Absolue du Monde" by Hans Backovic.
+This lost film is considered magic and cursed, and has been presented only once to an audience at the Sitges Festival, driving the people insane and causing bloodshed in the theater.
+The director, the crew and everybody involved in its production seemingly have died since.
+Kirby owes 200.000 dollars to his father-in-law, who blames Kirby for the death of his daughter Annie, and accepts the assignment to pay his debt.
 Bellinger shows him a souvenir from the film in his basement, a chained angel that had his wings torn off in the movie.
-Kirby travels to France to meet his contact and has glimpses of his beloved Annie, initiating his journey to hell.Written by
+Kirby travels to France to meet a contact and has glimpses of his beloved Annie, initiating his journey to hell.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

-22 of 33 people found this review helpful.
+25 of 33 people found this review helpful.

 Was this review helpful to you?